MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaOrganizationBrandingLocalizationBackgroundImage.md

 The allowed types are PNG or JPEG not smaller than 300 KB and not larger than 1920 × 1080 pixels.
 A smaller image will reduce bandwidth requirements and make the page load faster.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgOrganizationBrandingLocalizationBackgroundImage](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgOrganizationBrandingLocalizationBackgroundImage?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)